 Acid erosion is caused by the chemical action of acids on the teeth that are not of bacterial origin.
-The most common cause cause of erosion is by acidic food and drink with a ph value below 5.0, with acidic liquids such as fruit juices, carbonated drinks and alcoholic beverages such as wine sited as being a major factor.
+The most common cause of erosion is acidic foods and drink with a ph value below 5.0.
+With acidic liquids such as fruit juices, carbonated drinks and alcoholic beverages such as wine being a major factor to wearing down tooth enamel.

 Research published in the British Dental Journal found that more than one in eight youngsters were consuming 22 cans of cola every week, with a further one in ten drinking high levels of other carbonated drinks.